 If you have any accessibility needs, please reach out and let's explore what could make this an easeful experience for you.
 Thank you.

 Cost - The cost of this 9 week course is $325 USD (debit or credit cards accepted)

-payment plans of 3 installments over 3 months (for an additional $5).
+payment plans of 2 installments (for an additional $5).

 Please reflect on your social location and access to

 financial resources as you discern which tier.
 For folks coming from

 current and historically